-Only two 'original' portraits of Elizabeth Bathory were known to exist until the 1580 portrait was found only recently.
+Only two "original" portraits alleged to be that of Elizabeth Bathory were known to exist until the 1580 portrait was found in 2105.
 Doubts about the true likeness of Elizabeth Bathory's in either of these two portraits have persisted, and so she remained enigmatic, impossible to really know what she looked like in real life.
 Elizabeth Bathory was reported to be a very beautiful woman and these two previously known portraits certainly do not bubble with any sort of flattery in this regard, at all.
 What's more, is that they are very poorly executed.
-No wonder then that so many different portraits of other women were substituted over the years to represent her.
-Unfortunately, these two 'original' portraits are no more accurate in depicting the true likeness of Elizabeth Bathory, than the myriad of thousands of fantasy depictions of her, created through the years by artists worldwide!
+No wonder then, that so many different portraits of other women were substituted over the years to represent her.
+Unfortunately, these two "original" portraits are no more accurate in depicting the true likeness of Elizabeth Bathory, than the myriad of thousands of fantasy depictions of her, created through the years by artists worldwide!
 Of these two, one is a fake.
 The other, a figment of the painter's imagination.

-In the eternal wisdom of Coco Chanel, "fashion fades, only style remains the same."
 To the uninitiated in the world of seventeenth century fashion, there seems to be nothing at all wrong with the portraits #1 and #2 of Elizabeth Bathory shown above... but there is.
 These portraits show her completely out of fashion for her time when she was still alive, but very much in fashion for the period after her death.
-It's easy to tell simply from her neck accessory, the ruff.
+It's easy to tell simply from her neck accessory called the ruff.

 The ruff is a projecting starched frill worn around the neck and was in fashion roughly between between the mid-sixteenth to first quarter of the seventeenth century.
 As a fashion accessory, the ruff is,

 without doubt, the most gloriously frivolous accessory in the history of clothing.
-Impractical, high maintenance and expensive, the ruff was the most immediate way, in the 16th and 17th centuries, to convey that you had loads of money and all manner of staff dedicated to maintaining your appearance.(1) As a fashion accessory, the ruff changed along with contemporary fashion as can be seen in the following two examples of two ladies - Henrietta Maria (left) and Anne of Austria (right) - who were very much in fashion, and very much in style.
-To put it simply, the ruff, right up to Elizabeth Bathory's death in 1610 was very puffy, elaborate figure-of-eight folds such as the ruff as in the portrait Henrietta Maria, Princess of France, c.1615.
+Impractical, high maintenance and expensive, the ruff was the most immediate way, in the sixteenth and seventeenth centuries, to convey that you had loads of money and all manner of staff dedicated to maintaining your appearance.(1) As a fashion accessory, the ruff changed along with contemporary fashion as can be seen in the following two examples of two ladies - Henrietta Maria (left) and Anne of Austria (right) who were very much in fashion, and very much in style.
+To put it simply, the ruff, right up to Elizabeth Bathory's death in 1610, and at least 1615, was very puffy, elaborate figure-of-eight folds such as the ruff as in the portrait Henrietta Maria, Princess of France, c.
+1615.
 By 1621, the ruff began to wane as an accessory, became much simpler in design as seen in the portrait of Anne of Austria, 1621.
-By the mid 1620's the ruff would disappear altogether.
+By the mid 1620s the ruff would disappear altogether.

 So, now that we understand seventeenth fashion a little more, from a ruff perspective anyway, let's look at portrait #1 and #2.
 Notice the ruff.
 Which ruff does it match closer to?
 Anne of Austria, 1621, of course!
-Clearly these two painting were not painted during Elizabeth Bathory's lifetime but much later after her death!
-Whomever painted the two portraits of Elizabeth Bathory had some painting skills, but absolutely no knowledge of period fashion whatsoever!
+Clearly these two paintings were not created during Elizabeth Bathory's lifetime but much later after her death!
+The artists of the two portraits of Elizabeth Bathory had some painting skills, but absolutely no knowledge of period fashion whatsoever!
 We could not agree with you more, Mr. Saint Lorent!
 Two very 'ruff' portraits indeed!

-Notice also the difference in the facial features in the two views of the face shown below.
-Clearly not the same person!
+Notice the difference in the facial features in the two views of the face shown above.
+It's clearly not the same person!
 Notice also the style of ruff worn by the two subjects.
-These are of a 1620's style and not earlier!
+These are of a post-1620s style and not earlier!

 ...
 And Three Others

 Do you notice anything odd about portrait #3, #4 and #5 shown below?
 Maybe that these portraits have some resemblance to portrait #1, the one said to be the true likeness of Elizabeth Bathory herself?
+Notice also the typical portrait poses for the artist, so typical of many sixteenth and seventeenth century portraits of ladies.
 Perhaps a closer examination of portrait #4 will reveal something interesting.

 It is claimed that this portrait was painted in 1585.
-It is also a well known fact, recalled by local area residents, that for years it was proudly on display in hallway between the ground floor tavern and the upstairs museum located in the same building as the present-day museum, in Čachtice, Slovakia.
-We know this from first-hand accounts of people who saw the painting during the communist Czechoslovakian era in the 1960's.
-What's more, is that they all recall the 'freshness' of the colours, which they found odd for a portrait centuries old.
+It is also a well known fact, recalled by local area residents, that for years it was proudly on display in the hallway between the ground floor tavern and the upstairs museum located in the same building as the present-day museum, in Čachtice, Slovakia.
+We know this from first-hand accounts of people who saw the painting during the Communist Czechoslovakian era in the 1960s.
+What's more, is that they all recall the "freshness" of the colours and paint, which they found odd for a portrait centuries old.
 Even stranger, was the location of the portrait, which was in an area just outside of the upstairs museum entrance which was, as it is now, under lock and key in the evenings, and further barred from entry by an exterior heavy wrought gate.
 It was certainly an odd place to keep a valuable artifact.
 It remained here until, not surprisingly, it disappeared one day around 1993.

 What is also interesting, is that this painting, like Elizabeth Bathory, has a local myth of its own.
-It was certainly painted after Elizabeth Bathory's infamy was developed in literature of the 1800's, which, prior to that time, was mostly unknown to the world, but flourished as local folklore.
-Some say that a lovestruck, romantic young man in the Slovakian town of Čachtice, or Nové Mesto nad Váhom area, created it in the 1960's, with his girlfriend's face to impress the young lady, and perhaps to poke fun at the whole myth.
+It was certainly painted after Elizabeth Bathory's infamy was developed in literature of the 1800s, which, prior to that time, was mostly unknown to the world, but flourished as local folklore.
+Some say that a love struck, romantic young man in the Slovakian town of Čachtice, or Nové Mesto nad Váhom area, created it in the 1960s, with his girlfriend's face to impress the young lady, and perhaps to poke fun at the whole myth.
 This would explain a great deal, especially given that most of the portrait's detail is focused primarily on the face of the young woman, rather than the rest of the portrait, which is somewhat crude and anatomically out of proportion (grotesque even), as if painted as a secondary concern to detail.
-Still others claim that it was painted by one of the members in a group of students that filmed an on-location, farcical Bathory documentary in the early 1960's, the subject of which was the local townsfolk's gullibility concerning her folklore.
+Still others claim that it was painted by one of the members of the film crew that filmed an on-location, farcical Bathory film titled, Odhalenie Alžbety Báthoryčky (Exposing Elizabeth Bathory) in the early 1960s, the subject of which was the local townsfolk's, and the regime's gullibility concerning her folklore and the political system in general.
 It was later released in cinema's across the country - a chapter in Čachtice history preferred to be forgotten these days.
 Today, the 'lost' portrait #2 still hangs in the museum, but it is a copy of the fake, as it were.
 In terms of original works, it has been replaced with two newly created portraits, as well as several reproductions, including one of the van Block portrait #1.
 This time, all portraits are located inside the museum, safe and sound.
 The myth of Elizabeth Bathory is a major source of tourism revenue for the town of Čachtice, and the von Block image style of the Countess is now also a commercial brand.

 It may interest our readers to know, that even the Hungarian National Museum that houses portrait #1, also agrees with our assessment, and state: